Training structure

 Faculty of Science

-In the first part of this course, we'll look at the genesis and evolution of magmas from a petrological (microscopic observations of rocks and minerals, phase equilibrium) and geochemical (major, trace and isotopic element composition of minerals and rocks) point of view in different geodynamic contexts: oceanic ripples, hot spots and subduction zones.
+In the first part of this course unit, we will discuss the genesis and evolution of magmas from a petrological (microscopic observations of rocks and minerals, phase equilibrium) and geochemical (major element, trace element, and isotopic composition of minerals and rocks) perspective in different geodynamic contexts: ocean ridges, hot spots, and subduction zones.

-In the second part of this course, we introduce the main variables and geodynamic contexts of metamorphism.
+In the second part of this course unit, we will introduce the main variables and different geodynamic contexts of metamorphism.
 You will learn to recognize mineral reactions and interpret them using the geometric rules of chemiography.
-We will look at the notion of metastability and the influence of rock chemistry on metamorphic evolution.
+We will discuss the concept of metastability and the influence of rock chemistry on their metamorphic evolution.

 CM: 9